Mongolian beef is a very mysterious recipe that came to us from China. You’ve probably seen it in Asian restaurants, especially Chinese takeaways.

 - Add xanthan gum and beef strips to a zip bag and toss well.

 - In a frying pan, heat the other half of olive oil until hot.
+You can also use sesame oil instead.
 Add beef strips and stir until they begin to get brown.
 Set aside.

 - Heat a clean pan over medium heat (or use the same pan with beef if you want to), add the beef and prepared sauce, a pinch of salt and pepper, and cook for another minute stirring constantly.